uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 <br>

-If you *only* wanted to represent the 26 letters of the alphabet, and weren’t worried about upper-case or lower-case, you could get away with using just 5 bits, which allows for up to 32 different patterns.
+If you *only* wanted to represent the 26 letters of the alphabet, and weren’t worried about upper case or lower case, you could get away with using just 5 bits, which allows for up to 32 different patterns.

 You might have exchanged notes which used 1 for "a", 2 for "b", 3 for "c", all the way up to 26 for "z".
 We can convert those numbers into 5 digit binary numbers.